-The first several pages of the guide contains tips and information you’ll find helpful.
+The first several pages of this PDF guide contains tips and information you’ll find helpful.
 Following that you’ll find links to articles that can help you, especially if you’re newly diagnosed.

 Finally, you’ll find 5 amazing recipes in the Top 8 Allergy Free Toddler Guide.
 Several of the recipes freeze well, and that’s important.

 If you’re managing a child with food allergies, it can be very overwhelming to create food for them ALL.
 Day.
 Long.
 We like to encourage people to double batch where they can and freeze the extras.
 Frozen food can be pulled from whenever you need it, and almost like magic, your life is easier.

 When creating the recipes in the Top 8 Allergy Free Toddler Guide, make sure you’re sourcing your raw materials from safe sources.
 If you and/or your child can tolerate trace amounts of allergens (from shared equipment/facility) you should be fine to purchase foods from allergy-aware companies.

 For people who cannot tolerate trace amounts, it’s critical to source safe raw materials.
 RAISE provides safe product guides/lists for all members.
 This article about label reading is very helpful if you’re new to food allergies.